jennyoleary87/practice-user-management-operations-jennifer-o/README.md

 ● Write SELECT queries with conditions, sorting, and limits ● A brief README.md (2–3 sentences) describing what you practiced and what you found most challenging.

+We practiced fundamental database operations.
+The most challenging aspect was syntax.
+The lines we wrote seemed backwards from a real conversational sentence.
+For example, I might start broader and work inward, saying "Look at users, where the ages are above 60, and delete that range".

 Lesson 2 instructions:
 ● Use JOIN statements to combine data from multiple tables ● Write GROUP BY queries with aggregate functions like SUM and COUNT